leehyon/kohsruhe/content/en/posts/newsletter/weekly-review-230716.md

 As the last mile technology of artificial intelligence, those interested can refer to [this paper](https://ieeexplore.ieee.org/document/8736011) for further study.

-## Inescapable List of Events
+## The Inevitable Ramblings

 This section will document some progress made in work and studies this week.
-It will also list books, audiovisual materials, interesting purchases, and more, making the content more like a casual account.
+It will also list books, audiovisual materials, interesting purchases, and more.
+The content will be more rambly.

 ### Technical learning